 THE WIDESCREEN CENTRE LTD - Certificate of Incorporation No. 1015868, VAT GB 232 9754 49

 The Widescreen Centre is a family owned and run specialist retailer with traditional values and has remained so since starting out in 1971.
-We pride ourselves with expert knowledge, central London showroom, extensive stock of quality products and outstanding customer service.
+We pride ourselves with expert knowledge, a diverse and well-stocked showroom, extensive stock of quality products and outstanding customer service.

 We represent all the major quality brands and are fully independent.
 This allows us to provide you with unbiased, expert advice based on the quality of the products, our expertise and your needs.
 We are not a high-pressure sales organisation and we will do our best to help you to make a fully-informed choice and to get the best value for money.

 We offer equipment of all levels.
-Whether you are a beginner, looking to upgrade, or want the latest and the most advanced equipment for your pursuits, it is in our interests to help you make the right choice - as we want to see you again!
-Mix and match from a very wide and constantly diversifying range of quality products & innovative ideas.
+Whether you are a beginner, or returning to the hobby, or looking to upgrade, or want the latest and the most advanced equipment for your pursuits, it is in our interests to help you make the right choice - as we want to see you again!
+With The WIdescreen Centre you can Mix and match from a very wide and constantly diversifying range of quality products & innovative ideas.